Frequently Asked Questions about Elections

 Washington employs the recommendations raised by security experts, and have done so for years, such as paper-based systems, including voter verifiable paper audit trails; independent testing; pre- and post-election audits; and physical security of tabulation equipment.
 The VoteWA system is secured by highly skilled Office of the Secretary of State IT staff and Security Operations Center, using state of the art equipment and following IT industry best practices.
 We have embarked on an unprecedented opportunity to work collaboratively with the Department of Homeland Security to ensure that our election systems remain secure.
 This partnership allows us to work together, elections and IT experts, working hand in hand to ensure our systems are secure.

 - Q: Can the election be rigged?

 - Q: What is the law on restoration of voting rights and felony convictions?

-If a person was convicted of a felony in Washington, the right to vote is restored once the person completes their sentence and is not under the authority (in prison or in community custody) of the Department of Corrections (DOC).
+If a person was convicted of a felony in Washington, the right to vote is restored once the person completes their sentence and is not currently serving a sentence of total confinement in prison.
 Once the right to vote is restored, the person must re-register to vote in order to receive a ballot.
 If the felony conviction is from another state or in federal court, the right to vote is restored as long as the person is not currently incarcerated for that felony.

 - Q: How do I find a drop box?